LuisMiguelMedina/Knowledge-on-credit/6 Usability Test/Usability Test.md

 # 1- Selection and number of participants:

-##- The number of participants will depend on our target audience, but also on the time available to finish in a timely manner.
+## The number of participants will depend on our target audience, but also on the time available to finish in a timely manner.
 Although there is no exact number, we suggest between 5 and 10 participants to find most of the usability problems.
 As for the selection, they will be FMAT students in the age range of 18 to 24 years old.

 # 2.- Adjusted Tasks and Test Scenarios

 ## 1. User Registration.
-### - Task: Register to the system using unique credentials.
+### - Task:Register to the system using unique credentials.
 ### - Scenario: A new user wishes to create an account to access system services.
 He/she must be able to complete the registration form and receive a clearly understandable success or error notification within the set times.
 ### - Usability Objectives Assessed: Understandability, error tolerance.

 ## 2. System Login

-###Task: Login with existing credentials.
+### Task: Login with existing credentials.
-###Scenario: An existing user tries to access his account to start or continue his lessons in the application.
+### Scenario: An existing user tries to access his account to start or continue his lessons in the application.
 He should receive clear notifications that he successfully logged in or that he did not enter the correct credentials.
-###Usability Objectives Assessed: Understandability, error tolerance.
+### Usability Objectives Assessed: Understandability, error tolerance.

 ## 3. Access and Lesson Selection
 ### - Task: Browse and select a specific lesson from your curriculum.